UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-01-Functions.md

 How they work, how to write and test them, and how to design them.
 The last part, learning to design _good_ functions that are useful, readable, testable, and maintainable, is most challenging.
 We will not master it in a week or in ten weeks, not even in ten years.
-Like learning to play a musical instrument or cooking or playing a sport, one can spend a lifetime improving, expanding, refining technique.
+Like learning to play a musical instrument or cooking or playing a sport, one can spend a lifetime improving, expanding, and refining technique.
 Our shorter term objective is to establish a basic level of competence to begin.